Casvt/MIND/docs/src/other_docs/api.md

 ???
 PUT

-	Change the password of the user account
+	Change the settings of the user account

 	**Parameters (body)**